Contents

 MolToSmilesDecoder(mol, *, isomericSmiles=True, kekuleSmiles=False, rootedAtAtom=-1, canonical=True, allBondsExplicit=False, allHsExplicit=False, doRandom=False, ignoreAtomMapNumbers=False)

 This is the incremental next-token API for the same support language as MolToSmilesEnum(...).
-It shows the legal next choices for the current emitted prefix, and each choice already carries the next decoder state.
+It shows the legal next choices for the current emitted prefix, and each choice exposes the next decoder state.

 decoder = grimace.MolToSmilesDecoder(